 A router is a networking device that helps transfer data between networks of connected devices and the global internet network.
 You can’t configure your router to act as a firewall because it isn’t this device’s main function.
 However, there are several instances where routers provide an extra layer of protection for your system.
 We emphasise that even if you benefit from this extra layer, you must use the router beside an actual firewall on your device, whether a software firewall or a hardware one.

-Which is better, Hardware Firewall or Software Firewall?
-And why?
+Which Is Better, Hardware Firewall or Software Firewall?
+And Why?

-• Since a software firewall is an installed program, its defence mechanism works on the application level, while a hardware firewall works on a network level.
+1. Since a software firewall is an installed program, its defence mechanism works on the application level, while a hardware firewall works on a network level.

-• A hardware firewall processes more traffic than a software firewall and extends the protection level to all devices connected to the same server.
+2. A hardware firewall processes more traffic than a software firewall and extends the protection level to all devices connected to the same server.
 On the other hand, a software firewall will offer you more customisation options.

-What is the best Hardware Firewall for Small Businesses?
+What Is the Best Hardware Firewall for Small Businesses?

 Protectli Vault